 I feel adding a mini size of their cleansing balm would’ve made it even more complete for people who wear heavy makeup and prefer double-cleansing.

-What I appreciate about the brand is that all the products are free from fragrance and essential oils which are sensitizing in nature.
-But the price of these products are on a higher side, something that not everyone can afford ( *cries in poor* ) or justify spending on.
+What I appreciate about the brand is that all the products are free from fragrance and essential oils which can be sensitizing in nature.
+But the price of these products is on a higher side, something that not everyone can afford ( *cries in poor* ) or justify spending on.

 The brand is cruelty-free and offers a good amount of vegan products that I’ll mention in the review.
 I received these products in September 2019 and after using them for a good amount of time, I thought it’s the perfect time to let you know which ones were a HIT for me and which just didn’t work – MISSES!

-Price: US $90, buy it on Sephora or their official website!
+Price: US $90, you can buy it on Sephora!

 What Do You Get Inside Drunk Elephant The Littles Kit?